Skip to article frontmatterSkip to article content

 Compact Operators

-In infinite dimensions, closed bounded sets are no longer compact (Example 2), and this machinery breaks down for general bounded operators.
-Compact operators are precisely the class of operators for which it does not break down—they are the infinite-dimensional operators that still behave like matrices.
+In infinite dimensions, closed bounded sets are no longer compact (Example 2), and step 2 fails for general bounded operators.
+Compact operators are precisely the class of operators for which it does not break down: they restore step 2 as a property of the operator rather than the space.

 Definition and Basic Properties